 For a completely different type of park, you might swing by Modern Woodmen Park.
-This is a minor league baseball field that was originally built in 1931 but has been renovated many times since.
+This minor-league baseball field was originally built in 1931 but has been renovated many times since.

 Locals love this small stadium because it’s on the banks of the river and offers great views of the Centennial Bridge.
 There’s also a Ferris wheel, a carousel, and a kid-sized roller coaster to enjoy.

-Centennial Park is adjacent to Modern Woodsmen Park; unlike West Lake Park, this municipal park is, in fact, on the shores of the Mississippi and it is just west of the Centennial Bridge.
+Centennial Park is adjacent to Modern Woodsmen Park; unlike West Lake Park, this municipal park is, in fact, on the shores of the Mississippi and just west of the Centennial Bridge.

-This community park is a 250-acre green space with riverfront trails, picnic tables, benches, gazebos, a skatepark, and a dog park, and it’s a great place to simply relax or get up-close-and-personal with the river.
+This community park is a 250-acre green space with riverfront trails, picnic tables, benches, gazebos, a skatepark, and a dog park, and it’s a great place to relax or get up close and personal with the river simply.

 See Related: Best Iowa Family Vacations to Take This Year

 Address: Village of East Davenport, Davenport, IA 52803, USA

 The Village of East Davenport, also known as Davenport Village or simply The Village, is this city’s historic district.
 It’s located on the southeast side of town on the bank of the Mississippi River; it was listed as a historic district on the National Register of Historic Places in 1980.

 The area covers several blocks and includes 145 historic buildings.
 Most are residential, but you can also view and enjoy the former Kuehl Hotel, the former Pierce School, the Village Market Place, Hose Station No. 4, many old shops, several parks, and more.